 Happy Holidays from the entire MommaBear Team.

-P.S - We are currently out of stock, but stay tuned to hear about product restock.
-As always Thank you for your support, it is one of the many things we are grateful for this season.
+P.S.
+We are currently out of stock, but stay tuned for product restock updates.
+As always Thank you for your support.
+It is one of the many things we are grateful for this season.